A Bayesian information criterion for singular models: Background

-For singular submodels of exponential families such as the reduced-rank regression and factor analysis models treated later, the likelihood ratios converge in distribution and are thus bounded in probability \citep{drton:2009}.
-For more complicated models, such as mixture models, likelihood ratios can often be shown to converge in distribution under compactness assumptions on the parameter space; compare e.g.~\cite{azais:2006,azais:2009}.
-Such compactness assumptions also appear in the derivation of~(\ref{eq:wata-pi0}).
-We will not concern ourselves further with the details of these issues as the main purpose of this paper is to describe a statistical method that can leverage mathematical information in the form of equation~(\ref{eq:wata}).

-The quantity $\lambda_i(\pi_0)$ is known as the \emph{learning coefficient} (or also \emph{real log-canonical threshold} or \emph{stochastic complexity}) and $m_i(\pi_0)$ is its \emph{multiplicity}.
-In the analytic settings considered in \cite{Watanabe:Book}, it holds that $\lambda_i(\pi_0)$ is a rational number in $[0,d_i/2]$ and $m_i(\pi_0)$ is an integer in $\{1,\dots, d_i\}$.
-We remark that in singular models it is very difficult to estimate the $O_p(1)$ remainder term in~(\ref{eq:wata}).
-We are not aware of any successful work on higher-order approximations in statistically relevant settings.
+see also the introduction to the topic in \citet[Chap.~5.1]{Drton:Book}.
+In this paper, we follow the terminology of \cite{Watanabe:Book} and refer to the quantity $\lambda_i(\pi_0)$ as the \emph{learning coefficient}.
+However, other terminology such as \emph{real log-canonical threshold} or \emph{stochastic complexity} is in use.
+The number $m_i(\pi_0)$ is the \emph{multiplicity} of the learning coefficient/real log-canonical threshold.
+In contrast to the regular case, it is generally very difficult to estimate the $O_p(1)$ remainder term in~(\ref{eq:wata-pi0}).
+We are not aware of any successful work on higher-order approximations in statistically relevant singular settings.